 Emerging Leader 2015 - 2016

-As a private social worker, he works with young Aboriginal clients who have been either engaging in self injury or have had thoughts of suicide.
+As a private social worker, he works with young Aboriginal and Torres Strait Islander clients who have been either engaging in self injury or have had thoughts of suicide.
 His vision is that the community should not be afraid of recognising mental illness for what it is – common and with the appropriate skills, knowledge and support they will not be scared to help their loved one, family member or friend.
 He also envisions that Victorian Aboriginal people with mental illness won’t be scared to seek or ask for help for they will know that others understand their signs and symptoms, and are willing, able and competent in assisting.

 AJ’s experience and involvement includes:

-- 5 years management experience as the National Coordinator of the Aboriginal Mental Health First Aid program at Newcastle University, Orygen Youth Health and Mental Health First Aid Australia.
+- 5 years management experience as the National Coordinator of the Aboriginal Mental Health First Aid Program at Newcastle University, Orygen Youth Health and Mental Health First Aid Australia.
 This role involved training and supporting all Victorian AMHFA Instructors.

 - Owner and Director of Girraway Gabyi Consultancy.